edzuf/CrisprOpenDB/README.md

 makeblastdb -in SpacersDB.fasta -dbtype nucl -out SpacersDB
 ```
 If you wish, you can also provide your own BLAST or FASTA database to perform the alignment.

+If you would like to manually further explore a prediction, you can use the `-t, --table` option.
+This will send the table containing both blast results and spacers information extracted from the spacers database to an external CSV file.
+Since one file per phage genome is issued, we recommend that you do not use this option when first running the tool (especially with large datasets), but rather use it afterwards if you need further information on a specific genome.